enthought/enaml/docs/source/index.rst

-.. traitsml documentation master file, created by sphinx-quickstart on Mon Aug 22 09:16:47 2011.
+.. enaml documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TraitsML's documentation!
+Welcome to enaml's documentation!
 ====================================

-TraitsML is a tool for building native user interfaces on top of Traits.
-It is a declarative language based on Python, analogous to Qt's QML.
-TraitsML currently supports Qt as a backend via PySide, but it is not tied to a single widget toolkit.
+enaml is a tool for building native user interfaces on top of Traits.
+It is a declarative language based on Python, analogous to Qt's QML. enaml currently supports wxWidgets as a backend via wxPython and soon Qt as a backend via PySide.
+However it is not tied to a single widget toolkit.

+.. warning:: Enaml is currently under heavy development and the
+    documentation is not always up-to-date.
+Please recompile in order to have the latest changes from the source code.

 Overview
 ========
-A TraitsML application consists of regular Python code, and *.tml* files.
+An enaml application consists of regular Python code, and *.tml* files.

 A .tml file is used to describe a GUI as a tree of elements.
 Each element can have associated attributes, and an optional identifier.
 Attributes customize the layout and behavior of an application, and identifiers allow Python code to access widgets by name.

-TraitsML parses a hierarchical .tml file, then renders it with an available GUI toolkit.
-TraitsML abstracts away toolkit-specific details.
+enaml parses a hierarchical .tml file, then renders it with an available GUI toolkit. enaml abstracts away toolkit-specific details.

 Other features: